The Wodehouse: Inhabitants

-At least two people associated with the Wodehouse have added to the musical life of the country.

 18th century: Sir Samuel Hellier

 The Wodehouse was acquired by Samuel Hellier by the 1720s.
 He was Oxford educated, and evidently, through his collections, open to new and foreign ideas.
 He was someone who first had a passion for eclectic knowledge and had already accumulated a substantial library and the core of an important collection of musical instruments.
 He died in 1751.
 His only son and heir, who bore the same name, was 14 and an orphan, his mother having predeceased his father.
 One of the boy's more sympathetic guardians was Charles Lyttelton, Dean of Exeter, who encouraged him to study at Exeter College, Oxford.
 As a young man, he wrote of his longing to marry, but never did so, blaming in part his finances.
 His maternal grandmother, Sarah Huntbach of Seawall, a dowager heiress, controlled the Featherstone part of his estate.